solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 }
 ```

-Now we can test it from a command line (requesting short format):
+Now we can test it using command line (requesting short format):
 ```bash
 ./03-concepts -debug-mode=1 -debug-collect-counts=1 -debug-collect-interval=5s -plugin-config='{"format": "short"}'
 ```